torvalds/linux/Documentation/filesystems/path-lookup.md

 or without O_EXCL), final "`/`" characters, and trailing symbolic links.
-We will revisit this in the final part of this series, which focuses on those symbolic links.  "`do_last()`" will sometimes, but not always, take `i_mutex`, depending on what it finds.
+We will revisit this in the final part of this series, which focuses on those symbolic links.  "`do_last()`" will sometimes, but not always, take `i_rwsem`, depending on what it finds.

 Each of these, or the functions which call them, need to be alert to the possibility that the final component is not `LAST_NORM`.
 If the